 He’s proud to have been part of the technical textile development from its beginnings in the early 1990s: “Few people believed in it then, but now 80% of the European industry is based on technical textiles.
 We’re lucky in TANATEX because the company understood that development at an early stage and began to develop a very ambitious product portfolio.”

 Sustainable products will be the big story of the next 40 years

 There’s something that produces an even stronger sense of pride.
 In 2008, Lothar had an idea for creating a material to clean up oils spills.
 The material, Oilguard, was developed and launched by a company he founded.
 “Do you remember the tremendous environmental threat in the Gulf of Mexico when the oil platform exploded?” he asks.
 “Well Oilguard was used in the clear-up and helped to avoid the worst of the devastation.
 That was my baby and it won several innovation and industrial prizes!”

-Now Lothar has a new dream: “It’s for TANATEX to succeed in creating products from naturally organic, sustainable sources which are both powerful and affordable.
-The cosmetics industry is already showing us it’s possible to move from mineral oil-based components, so I know that this dream too will become a reality in time.”
+Now Lothar has a new dream.“It’s for TANATEX to succeed in creating products from naturally organic, sustainable sources which are both powerful and affordable.
+The cosmetics industry is already showing us it’s possible to move from mineral oil-based components.
+Therefore, I know that this dream too will become a reality in time.”